11 Halloween Fundraising Ideas That Work

 Your volunteers should be present at all times to help families and other visitors with their designs and carving efforts.

-Pro tip #1: Many pumpkin carving patterns can be downloaded off the internet for free.
+Pro tip #1: Download free pumpkin carving patterns online.

 Pro tip #2: To reach a wider community, take your pumpkin carving virtual!
-To enter your online pumpkin carving contest, they can donate a small amount, say $5.
+To enter your online pumpkin carving contest, get supporters to donate a small amount through your online donation form (e.g. $5).
 Host a Zoom Halloween party and display all the entries.
 At the end of the party, pick a winner and award them an attractive prize.
-The below example is a great inspiration for online pumpkin carving campaigns.
-You can use a donation page like this to raise money with your virtual as well as hybrid and in-person thanksgiving events.

 Create an Online Fundraising Page